Spend time with an infant, and you cannot help but wonder, “why did God become a baby?”

-How babies are treated has a significant impact upon who they become, how they understand their world, and how they fear or embrace it.
-Babies must be loved and the love they receive must be emotional and practical.
+How babies are treated significantly impacts who they become, how they understand their world, and how they fear or embrace it.
+Babies must be loved, and the love they receive must be emotional and practical.
 Babies die without proper care.

 Preachers often say, “God became a man.”
 Sure, but first God became a baby!

 The experience of life is only available through living.
 To feel empathy with babies, God was born.
 To feel empathy with Children, God grew through childhood.
 To feel empathy with teens, God felt the angst of hormones and a brain full of idealism.

 “Wait,” you say.
 “Jesus was God!”
 There’s theology for you.
 So, yes, Jesus was God, but the only way God became man was to pass through infancy, childhood, and adolescence – just like every one of us.